cboumalh/bminor-compiler/README.md

-Starter Code for BMinor Project
+Starter Code for BMinor Project in Compiler Class
 -------------------------------

 This directory contains the starter code for the BMinor compiler.